Types of Hammers and Their Uses: Mastering the Toolbox

 Parts of a Hammer

 The hammer is composed of several carefully designed parts that work together to deliver powerful and precise strikes.
-Let's break down the essential parts of a hammer:
+Let's break down the essential parts of a hammer as shown in the image above:

 1. Head: The metal portion at the end of the handle, encompassing the face, claw, cheeks, and eye.
 It's the primary working part of the hammer, providing weight and balance for striking.